 Academic Scholarships for the Senior School and Sixth Form

-Academic scholarships are usually awarded to students whose scores, as judged by the internal tracking examinations used by the School, place them in the top 5% in the country in Mathematics and English and who demonstrate their potential to excel in the remainder of the Curriculum.
+Academic scholarships are usually awarded to students whose scores, as judged by the scholarship examinations used by the School, place them in the top 5% in the country in Mathematics and English and who demonstrate their potential to excel in the remainder of the Curriculum.

 Additional Application Details: Scholarships for entry into the Senior School for years 7, 9 & 12 are based on assessments undertaken in the Spring Term of Year 6 (for 10 and 11 year olds) or Year 8 (for 12 and 13 year olds).
 Sixth Form scholarships are sat by Year 11 applicants (for 15 and 16 year olds).

-Candidates wishing to be considered for this scholarship will be asked to attend the School on the first Saturday in March to undertake assessment, comprising three exams in Maths, English and non-verbal reasoning as well as an interview with the Headmaster in the preceding fortnight.
+Candidates wishing to be considered for this scholarship will be asked to attend the School on Saturday 2nd February 2019 to undertake assessment, comprising three exams in Maths, English and non-verbal reasoning as well as an interview with the Head in the preceding fortnight.

-Sixth Form scholarship applicants will sit papers including one from a subject of their choice that they will study at A level.
+Sixth Form scholarship applicants will sit papers from two subjects of their choice which they are studying at GCSE and that they will study at A level/BTEC.